 Q: Is there a minimum age for volunteers?

-A: Anyone 5th Grade or older is welcome to sign up for a volunteer position!
+A: Anyone 5th Grade or 10 years or older is welcome to sign up for a volunteer position!

 Q: I’m taking a class which requires volunteer time, but I need to do it in the next week/month/whatever, and I don’t see any open spots on the volunteer sign-up.
 What should I do?